blablacar/blablatech/_posts/2014-11-28-the-10-commandments-of-blablatech.md

  * Do not start a big development without first discussing it with the team, PO and Scrum Master included ("Done is better than perfect")
  * Do not bear any grudges - discuss any issues during the retrospective

-### 7. Thou shalt ensure the prod functions properly
+### 7. Thou shalt ensure the production functions properly
- * Issues in production take precedence over everything else
+ * Issues in production are priority, everything else has to step back
  * Always tell your PO which prod bug you're working on

 ### 8. Thou shalt foster a positive atmosphere within the team